• Skip to primary navigation

 One of the most frustrating things you can encounter as a gardener is critters digging up your tulip bulbs.
 Mice and voles dig up tulip bulbs.
 Deer eat the flowers.
 To discourage squirrels and other rodents from digging up tulips, you can take a few precautions.

-Keep Mice and Voles Away from Tulips
+Keep Rodents (Mice, Voles, Squirrels) Away from Tulips

 • Soap: Buy a very strongly scented soap such as Irish Spring or Coast and shaving pieces off with a knife.
 Drop the pieces around the soil surface.
 Supposedly the scent keeps the rodents away.